YottaDB/YDBDoc/ProgGuide/isv.rst

 Note that if trigger code does not reference/set $ZTWORMHOLE, YottaDB does not make it available to MUPIP (via the journal files or replication stream).
 Therefore, if a replicating secondary has different trigger code than the initiating primary and the triggers on the replicating node require information from $ZTWORMHOLE, the triggers on the initiating node must reference/set $ZTWORMHOLE to ensure YottaDB maintains the data it contains for use by the update process on the replicating node.
 While you can change $ZTWORMHOLE within trigger code, because of the arbitrary ordering of trigger invocation on the same node, if multiple triggers for the same update modify $ZTWORMHOLE to different values, the final value of $ZTWORMHOLE after all triggers have been invoked (which is what gets stored in the journal file and gets replicated across to the replicating instance update process) becomes unpredictable.
 Therefore, such an approach requires careful design and implementation.

 YottaDB allows $ZTWORMHOLE to be NEW'd.
-NEWing $ZTWORMHOLE is like NEWing `$ZGBLDIR <https://docs.yottadb.com/ProgrammersGuide/isv.html#zgbldir>`_ in that the NEW'd value is initialized with the value pushed on the stack (i.e. $ZTWORMHOLE retains its original value after the NEW).
+Newing $ZTWORMHOLE is like Newing `$ZGBLDIR <https://docs.yottadb.com/ProgrammersGuide/isv.html#zgbldir>`_ in that the NEW'd value is initialized with the value pushed on the stack (i.e. $ZTWORMHOLE retains its original value after the NEW).
 However, like other NEWs, YottaDB restores $ZTWORMHOLE's value when the stack level pops.

 The ability to propagate a value of $ZTWORMHOLE set in a trigger was added in `r1.32 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.32>`_.